 Lists and libraries:

 SharePoint Server 2019 also supports modern SharePoint lists and libraries.
-Modern SharePoint lists include conditional formatting feature.
+Modern SharePoint lists include conditional formatting features.
 Modern SharePoint libraries support users to quickly view their information about documents, including metadata and permissions.

 Simplified sharing experience: